 Foodies and festival enthusiasts will really enjoy an autumn vacation in Florida.
 Obviously, Halloween festivities take center stage during this time of year, but there are also plenty of music festivals, Oktoberfests, and food & wine tastings to try out.

 Here are a few of the most popular fall festivals in Florida to check out:

 - Walt Disney World’s “Mickey’s Not-So Scary Halloween Party”

 - Venice Island’s Chalk Festival

 Escaping The Snow: Santa In The Sunshine State

-Florida has a long been a popular destination for Northerners seeking to escape the brutal winter snow.
-Indeed, some towns like Winter Park and Winter Haven bear evidence to the state’s early 20th century tourism industry.
+Florida has long been a popular destination for Northerners seeking to escape the brutal winter snow.
+Indeed, some towns like Winter Park and Winter Haven bear evidence to the state’s early 20th-century tourism industry.